Maurdekye/carcassonne/README.md

 * E to rotate counterclockwise
 * Left click to place a tile / meeple
 * Hold Tab to see detailed game stats
-* Enter to skip meeple placement
+* Space to skip meeple placement
 * Esc to pause

 ## Todo